csjunxu/PolyU-Real-World-Noisy-Images-Dataset/Readme.txt

 2) Nikon (D800);
 3) Sony (A7 II).

-We crop 100 regions of 512X512 from these 40 scenes1:
+We crop 100 regions of 512X512 from these 40 scenes:
     The *Real.JPG are noisy images;
     The *mean.JPG are "ground truth" images.